ramjsm/aquarium-of-balance/README.md

 # The School of Balance

-A web visualization of Craig Reynolds' Boids algorithm with microphone interaction.
-Virtual fish swim together following flocking rules, but scatter when they detect noise from your microphone.
+A web visualization of Craig Reynolds' Boids algorithm with microphone interaction and dynamic audio.
+Virtual fish swim together following flocking rules, but scatter when they detect noise from your microphone, creating a dynamic relationship between sound, movement, and collective behavior.

 [**Live Demo**](https://schoolofbalance.netlify.app/)